Bifurcations of a neural network model with symmetry: Excitatory clusters, weight parameters balanced

-As in the previous section, it follows from Equivariant Bifurcation Theorem that there is a branch of solutions emerging at the bifurcation point $g = g_C$ for any possible division of excitatory clusters into exactly two groups of clusters.
+which has dimension 1.
+It follows from the Equivariant Branching Lemma that there is a branch of equilibria emerging at the symmetric pitchfork bifurcation point $g=g_C$ for all such subgroups $\Sigma_C$, i.e. for every possible division of the excitatory clusters into exactly two groups of size $n_{C_1}$ and $n_{C_2}$.
 All cells are synchronized within each excitatory cluster.
-Each such branch may be characterized by the number $\beta_C = n_{C_1}/n_{C_2}$, which gives the ratio of the sizes of the two groups of excitatory clusters.
+Each such branch may be characterized by the number

+which gives the ratio of the sizes of the two groups of excitatory clusters.
 Without loss of generality, we may take $n_{C_1} \geq n_{C_2}$, so that $\beta_C \geq 1$.
 At the start of each $C_1/C_2$ branch, the inhibitory cells are synchronized.
 This is the case since, near $g = g_C$, no other eigenvalues have crossed through the origin, thus no bifurcations involving the inhibitory cells have occurred.
 The solution on each $C_1/C_2$ branch is then given as $(x_{E_1}, x_{E_2}, x_{I})$.
 Due to the odd symmetry of \cref{eqn:sys_Basic}, there is a corresponding $C_1/C_2$ branch for each $\beta_C$ with solution $(-x_{E_1}, -x_{E_2}, -x_{I})$, which we will ignore for simplicity.
+Similar to what is discussed in \cref{sec:symmpitch}, a division of the excitatory clusters into more than two groups will lead to a fixed-point subspace of dimension 2 or greater, thus a branch with this symmetry is not guaranteed to exist by the Equivariant Branching Lemma.
+Such branches may occur, but as with the unclustered case, numerical evidence strongly suggests that all of them are unstable.

+As $g$ is further increased, the eigenvalue $\lambda_I^*(g)$ with multiplicity $n_I-1$ crosses the imaginary axis at $g = g_0$, where $g_0$ is defined by \cref{eq:pitchlocation}.
+A second symmetric pitchfork bifurcation occurs at this point, this time involving the inhibitory cells.
+This is almost identical to what occurs in the unclustered case (\cref{sec:symmpitch}).
+Briefly, the corresponding eigenspace is the set of all zero-sum vectors with support in the inhibitory cells only, i.e.